khalifayakub/ezcharity/README-Gitpod.md

-Guest Book - Gitpod version
+EZ Charity - Gitpod version
 ===========================

 Sign in with [NEAR] and add a message to the guest book!
 A starter app built with an [AssemblyScript] backend and a [React] frontend.